-SWEDISH car maker Volvo has acquired 100 per cent of Polestar, its partner high performance car brand Polestar, and will use the company to create special high performance models and develop twin engine electrification technology.
+SWEDISH car maker Volvo has acquired 100 per cent of its partner high performance car brand Polestar, and will use the company to create special high performance models and develop twin engine electrification technology.

 Volvo is the leader in advanced vehicle electrification technology, and currently develops and manufactures some of the most powerful and most environmentally-friendly hybrid engines in the automotive industry.